Guide

 What is a Manus email support agent?

-Manus recently launched a no-code support agent builder.
-You give it a knowledge base (FAQ docs, help articles, product documentation), point it at an inbox, and it handles the rest: reading incoming support emails, finding relevant answers in your knowledge base, drafting responses, and presenting them for approval before sending.
+Manus provides the no-code agent builder.
+You give it a knowledge base (FAQ docs, help articles, product documentation), point it at an inbox, and it reads incoming support emails, finds relevant answers, drafts responses, and presents them for approval before sending.

 The agent runs in Manus's sandboxed environment, so there is nothing to deploy or host.
 You configure the workflow with a SKILL.md file and natural language instructions.